 Today on the podcast I speak with Danya Douglas Hunt, a former Olympic Athletic Therapist & Strength, and Conditioning coach turned multi-passionate entrepreneur.
 We had an enlightening conversation about mobility, injury, overcoming injury, and all those unsexy things that have to do with fitness.
 Danya has a wide range of knowledge in terms of science, in terms of anatomy, strength, mobility, and all this work that we do to be able to improve our performance.
-So if you are somebody who moves your body at all during the day, then this podcast episode is going to be for you.
-There is going to be something in this podcast episode for you.
+So if you're somebody who moves your body at all during the day, then this podcast episode is going to be for you.

 Find show notes at bicepsafterbabies.com/136